nerskin/lda.svi/README.md

 ## Installation

-I intend to submit this to the CRAN soon, but in the meantime you can install it by running
+I might submit this to the CRAN at some point, but in the meantime you can install it by running

 ```{r}
 #install.packages('devtools')